-Small Class Sizes: While English teachers in Taiwanese public schools often see hundreds of students every week, our teachers teach the same students every day.
+While English teachers in Taiwanese public schools often see hundreds of students every week, our teachers teach the same students every day.
 This means teachers are able to get to know their students individually, build meaningful relationships, and make daily progress.
-Typically, a teacher in our program teaches only two classes, with each class around 18-20 students.
+Typically, a teacher in our program teaches only two classes, with each class around 18-22 students.

-Modern, Technologically-Equipped Classrooms: Our classrooms are fully equipped with projectors or Smartboards, as well as iPads for every student, to facilitate digital literacy for students and convenience for teachers.
+Our classrooms are fully equipped with projectors or Smartboards, as well as iPads for every student, to facilitate digital literacy for students and convenience for teachers.
 They are modelled after classrooms in Canada and are designed to flexibly facilitate individual, small group, and whole class learning.
 In most cases, we are able to ensure that each teacher has their own designated classroom, which they are free to set up as they like.

-Teach Content, Not Just Language: We believe that language is best learned in context.
+We believe that language is best learned in context.
 At all grade levels, each unit is thematically-based.
-In addition to language and literacy instruction, our teachers also support students’ language learning by integrating other subjects in English, such as music, art, science, and health (while some background knowledge of these content areas may be beneficial, no specializations or previous experience are required to teach these).
+In addition to language and literacy instruction, our teachers also support students’ language learning by integrating other subjects in English, such as music, art, science, drama, P.E. and health (while some background knowledge of these content areas may be beneficial, no specializations or previous experience are required to teach these).